GeoscienceAustralia/dea-knowledge-hub/setup/dea_maps.rst

    :align: center
    :alt: Difference 2

-3. Once the data is filtered, use click on the date below ``Date Comparison A`` and ``Date Comparison B``, and use the date picker to change the dates that are displayed on the left and right of the map.
+3. Once the data is filtered, click on the date below ``Date Comparison A`` and ``Date Comparison B``, and use the date picker to change the dates that are displayed on the left and right of the map.
 Try and choose two dates without clouds, as these will be used to identify parts of the landscape that have changed through time.

 .. note::
    If using the Lake Menindee example, try setting ``Date Comparison A`` to ``18/04/2021`` and ``Date Comparison B`` to ``18/05/2021`` for a example of a dry and wet landscape.